raacker/setup_vim/README.md

 			Program('execute file name', Glob('*.cpp'), CCFLAGS='-g -std=c++11')</br>
 			and only left thing to do is enter scons command.</br>

+terminator : Best terminal ever.
+I mapped keys to dconf files</br>
+ * Ctrl + Shift + s : open new terminator window
+ * Ctrl + Shift + i : close terminator window
+all these keybindings also availiable on terminator not only on desktop

 <h1>Usage</h1>
 *In NERD Tree, you can open files besides of other vim.*</br>
 **i**: open in bottom side(vertical way)</br>